 Apple’s Reminders app has undergone quite a few iterations and has slowly become a terrific to-do list.
 It’s important when you are home to quickly remind yourself of everything you need to do.

 You can create any number of lists, giving them any title you want.
 You can easily make notes inside each task to help you remember more specific details about a call, an appointment or anything in between.
 The Mac view shows you a detailed view of anything upcoming should you add dates and times to reminders.
 You will also see a list for “Flagged” when you have critical reminders you simply cannot forget.
-Easily to learn and visually pleasing, Reminders is a must-use in any work-from-home environment.
+Easy to learn and visually pleasing, Reminders is a must-use in any work-from-home environment.
 That it syncs with your iOS devices makes it a complete to-do list solution.